13jvt/segway_rmp/README.md

 ## About

 Fork of the segway_rmp ROS package repo for use with ROS melodic.
 Requires accompanying [libsegwayrmp](https://github.com/jvont/libsegwayrmp) (ported to ROS melodic as well) to be installed.
+See [wiki](https://wiki.ros.org/segway_rmp) for more details.

 ## Installation